 How soon can you get pregnant after a miscarriage?

 According to Healthline, ovulation can happen as early as two weeks after the loss of a pregnancy with most women returning to their normal menstrual cycles four to six weeks following a miscarriage.
 If your health is in check and you’re emotionally ready for it, then it’s likely you can get pregnant any time after a miscarriage.
 While there’s been some back and forth within the medical community about when is the best time to conceive after miscarriage (the WHO recommends six months while the American College of Obstetrics and Gynecology doesn’t recommend waiting), its said that waiting at least one full menstrual cycle is advisable.
+Some doctors recommend three menstrual cycles.
+If you’re unsure, speak with your OB-GYN.

 Does sex hurt after a miscarriage?